How is a Power of Attorney different from a Personal Directive?

 An enduring power of attorney in Alberta is if you're incapable of handling financial matters.
 In this case, your enduring power of attorney would become responsible for it.

-Your attorney would take over all financial matters and have authorized to:
+Your lawyer would take over all financial matters and have authorized to:

 - access your bank account to make deposits and withdrawals